Basic installation instructions | Use any symbol in any TrueType font | Microsoft and other international font sites | Home page

 (b) You may use the calculators embedded in this page (see below) instead of a standard calculator program like the one included in all versions of Windows.
 To open the Windows calculator, use Start/Run and enter CALC to launch the program.
 You may also use the Calc.exe program that ships with WordPerfect Office.

-(c) The most informative utility for use with TrueType fonts is Kevin Macdonald's superb freeware program TrueType Explorer.
+(c) An most informative utility for use with TrueType fonts is Kevin Macdonald's freeware program TrueType Explorer.
 Download and install the program before proceeding.
+(Note: In the years since this page was first written, similar utilities have probably appeared, but the following instructions are set up for TrueType Explorer.)

 Now perform the following steps to access characters in TrueType fonts that are not normally accessible to WPDOS 6.x.
 For a character in a proportionally-spaced font to print from WordPerfect, it must have an entry in the font's character map and in the font's proportional spacing table.
 In the following instructions we will add an entry to the character map and proportional spacing table for a font after importing it into WPDOS.
 The instructions describe, as an example, the way to enable WordPerfect to use the "fi" ligature in the Times New Roman TrueType font.
 This example may easily be adapted to any other character that is not already enabled after being imported into WPDOS.